mdn/content/files/en-us/web/api/fenced_frame_api/index.md

 Either way, the browser stores a URL containing the target location of the content to embed — mapped to the opaque URN, or the `FencedFrameConfig`'s internal `url` property.
 The URL value cannot be read by JavaScript running in the embedding context.

+> [!NOTE]
-> **Note:** Support is provided for opaque URNs in `<iframe>`s to ease migration of existing implementations over to [privacy sandbox](https://developer.chrome.com/docs/privacy-sandbox/) APIs.
+> Support is provided for opaque URNs in `<iframe>`s to ease migration of existing implementations over to [privacy sandbox](https://developer.chrome.com/docs/privacy-sandbox/) APIs.
 This support is intended to be temporary and will be removed in the future as adoption grows.

 > **Note:** `FencedFrameConfig` has a {{domxref("FencedFrameConfig.setSharedStorageContext", "setSharedStorageContext()")}} method that is used to pass in data from the embedding document to the `<fencedframe>`'s shared storage.
 It could for example be accessed in a {{domxref("Worklet")}} via the `<fencedframe>` and used to generate a report.
 See the [Shared Storage API](https://developer.chrome.com/docs/privacy-sandbox/shared-storage/) for more details.